ENSEMBLES, friends & colleagues websites

 Scott Wise - I grew up in Fremantle, Western Australia and I met Scott at his legendary guitar workshop around 1980.
 He made me a dreadnought streel-string guitar in the style of a Martin D-28 which I still adore and play all the time.
 He also introduced me to Brian Black, with whom I started playing classical guitar duets and who convinced me that going to the Conservatorium was a good idea.
 That totally changed my life!

 Jason Petty - The reason I joined Affetto in 2014 was because the other members decided they needed a theorbo in the group, so they ran a crowd funding campaign to commission one get built by Jason, a wonderful Canadian Luthier who happened to be living in Wellington.
 Once it was commissioned, I got to be the person who learned how to play it.
 As it turned out, I moved to Brisbane and then a year later Jason did too, so now we're neighbours (kind of).

 Dimitris Karaoglanis - Dimitris made three great instruments that I own: my laouto (which I played with Xenos and Ross Daly), a small baglama, and a tzura - all traditional Greek instruments.

-Richard Howell - The late Brian Black, who I played classical guitar duets in the early 1980s was a champion of the guitars of Richard Howell.
+Richard Howell - The late Brian Black, with whom I played classical guitar duets in the early 1980s, was a champion of the guitars of Richard Howell.
 I bought one "off the rack" which I played for several years, then had Richard make one for me, which I still play today.